 The vision for Cottonwood is a near wilderness experience for visitors.
 The canyon walls rise 1250 feet above the river below to sprawling wheat fields and wind farms.
 The John Day River flows 284 miles unimpeded by dams (the largest free flowing river in the western United States) and is part of a network of Wild and Scenic Waterways.
 This National designation prevents construction along the waterway, and protects it from alteration.

-The Lone Tree Campground at Cottonwood Canyon currently has 21 primitive campsites, a group campsite, 7 hiker/biker campsites, 4 rustic cabins, and free back country camping.
+The Lone Tree Campground at Cottonwood Canyon currently has 21 primitive campsites, a group campsite, 7 hiker/biker campsites, and 4 rustic cabins.
 Potable water is available at the park year round.

 Future plans include a boat launch area at the north end of the property.
 Additional back country camping opportunities miles of hiking trails, trailer dump station and electrical hookups are planned at later dates.